Wiretrip/Wiretrip.github.io/_posts/2016-03-30-stravaweather-post.md

 tags: [strava, weather, api, visualisation]
 modified: 2016-03-30
 image:
-  feature: /stravaweather/stravaweather1.jpg
+  feature: /stravaweather/stravaweather2.jpg
 ---

 Every cyclist knows just how much of an effect the weather can have, especially wind.
-The wind speed and direction can mean the difference between flying along effortlessly smashing KOMs and realising that you have to keep pedalling to avoid going backwards!
+The wind speed and direction can mean the difference between flying along, effortlessly smashing KOMs, and realising that you have to keep pedalling to avoid going backwards!

-Which makes it all the more surprising that Strava has no provision for weather information (and, as far as I know, no plans to do so).
+Which makes it all the more surprising that Strava has no provision for weather information (and, as far as I know, no plans to add it).

-So I though I would have a crack.... then left it for a year thinking about how complex getting, storing and retrieving all the weather data would be... , and then found a great weather API that would hugely speed up the project at <href a="http://developer.worldweatheronline.com/api/historical-weather-api.aspx">World Weather Online</a>.
+So I though I would have a crack, then left it for a year thinking about how complex getting, storing and retrieving all the weather data would be.
+By chance, I then found a great weather API that would hugely speed up the project at <a href="http://developer.worldweatheronline.com/api/historical-weather-api.aspx">World Weather Online</a>.
 So here goes....

 Essentially, it is a project of two halves :